 The major day-trips that I documented in pictures were to Neuschwanstein, Berchtesgaden, and the Zugspitze.
 I no longer remember how these were arranged, but I do recall that they were formal trips with buses.
-It is possible that the Institute arranged them for the benefit of the students at no extra charge.
+I expect that the Institute arranged them for the benefit of the students, but I don't know if there was an extra charge.

 The village of Berchtesgaden sits in a narrow Alpine valley.
 The area is now a national park.

 The day we visited was typical for that summer: chilly and damp.

 I don't have any pictures of the outside of Hitler's retreat in this area.
 (At the time, I purchased a packet of postcards with exterior shots and kept it for many years.)
 There are pictures at the link.
 The surviving above-ground buildings were destroyed after the war to prevent their becoming a pilgrimage site for clandestine Nazi sympathizers.